 Comparing two Abstract Syntax Trees

--ify the AST on StackOverflow (ironically using early
+I found some code to dict-ify the AST on StackOverflow (ironically using early

 returns itself), which I updated for Python 3, to pretty-print the ASTs for review: